Also known as: Editor

 - BTEC National Diploma in Film and Television Production

 - BTEC National Extended Diploma in Creative Digital Media Production

 - UAL Diploma/Extended Diploma in Creative Media Production and Technology

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
 You might be able to find a Level 4 apprenticeship in a post-production house as a technical operator.
 This is a useful place to begin your journey into post-production as it will give you the technical skills that underpin post-production processes.
 It will also provide the insights and contacts in the industry that can help you to develop.

 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to find one in your region, or approach companies directly.
-Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in screen.
+Go to ScreenSkills information and resources and under 'subject' click on Apprenticeships to see some of the big apprenticeship schemes in screen.

 Take part in student productions, offer to edit videos for charities – use any opportunity to learn the craft of editing by actually doing it.

 Build a portfolio: